Software Engineering MEng

 Time Limit.
 Please refer to the Academic Regulation page for further details regarding the Time Limit requirements.

-Project.
+Projects.
 Students may choose to do a project as part of their program.
 They do so by registering for SOEN 6971.
 Students may also choose to extend their project work from SOEN 6971 by registering for SOEN 6981.

-SOEN 6971 Project and Report (4 credits).
+SOEN 6971 Project and Report I (4 credits).
 The purpose of the project report is to provide students in the MEng (Software Engineering) program with an opportunity to carry out independent project work and to present it in an acceptable form.
-The project may consist of the following: